15 Expats Talk about Health Insurance and Healthcare in Guatemala

 When we asked expats and global nomads about the quality of medical care in Guatemala, they replied:

-"45 minutes into Guatemala City provides you with world class healthcare at a fraction of the price," wrote one expat.
+"45 minutes into Guatemala City provides you with world class healthcare at a fraction of the price," said an expat in Antigua.

 Are healthcare and health insurance expensive in Guatemala?

-"My health insurance take care of 2/3 of the bill but still the cost is very low in total and cheap," mentioned one expat in Lake Atitlan.
+"My health insurance take care of 2/3 of the bill but still the cost is very low in total and cheap," commented one expat living in Lake Atitlan, Guatemala.

 Get Quote